sean111/evofw/README.md

 I am currently looking into which OS license I should put this under.
 Currently it's free to use as long as you don't sell the code.

 # Helping
-No one is perfect and I am definitally far from it.
+No one is perfect and I am definitely far from it.
 If you see something you would like to fix please fork the code and send me a pull request.